weecology/DeepForest/docs/CropModel.md

 crop_model = model.CropModel(num_classes=2)
 ```

-This is a pytorch-lightning object and can be trained like any other DeepForest model.
+This is a pytorch-lightning object and can be used like any other model.

 ```
 # Test forward pass